cheminfo/eln-docs/docs/includes/multi_value_graph/README.md

     <div>

-This tool allows you to visualize multiple entrees on the same graph.
-For example, the permeability of methane, nitrogen and oxygen can be visualize at the same time.
+This tool allows you to visualize multiple entries on the same graph.
+For example, the permeability of methane, nitrogen, and oxygen can be visualized simultaneously.
 You can select, in the `y axis` menu, the variables that you want to see.

 ![](multi_val.gif)